k0kubun/ruby-jit-challenge/README.md

 Since `putself` refers to it, you may set `cfp->self` as well, using `C.rb_control_frame_t.offsetof(:self)`.
 Note, however, that we don't actually use the receiver in `cfp` for method dispatch.
 You may just skip it.

-Before and after calling a callee function, you have to save and restore registers you're using for the stack.
+Before and after calling a callee function, you have to save and restore registers you're using for the stack so that the callee function can use them.
 We've used `r8`, `r9`, `r10`, and `r11` as `STACK`.
 You can use `push` instruction to push a register to the machine stack, and then use `pop` instruction in the reverse order to restore a register from the machine stack.